wangqinNick/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Top level - Main class
+### Top level classes

-This is a class diagram of the top level of RaVi.
+This is a class diagram of the top level of raVi.
 The classes depicted here are those which are direct dependencies of the main class Duke.
 The various dependencies of the classes depicted here are not shown to avoid cluttering, and are described in later sections.